 Minimizing losses

-According to legend trading expert Ed Seykota, trading involves three steps: “Cut your losses.”
+Legend trading expert Ed Seykota says trading involves three steps: “Cut your losses.”
 Generally, the best rule when securing a trading account is never a 1% loss for the same transaction.

-Ideally it is possible to suffer a series of losses which have no negative impact on your assets.
+Ideally, it is possible to suffer a series of losses without negative impact on your assets.
 The larger the drawdown, the harder it is to get back.
 You’ll be able to break out with just an 11.6% profit on a 7% loss of equity.

 capital projects